PJO2/wanem/README.md

-# wanem: A wan emulator for virtual and physical appliances
+# wanem: a wan emulator for virtual and physical appliances

 wanem is a clean web interface which remotely configure the linux traffic control driver (tc).
 It is a great way to simulate a wan environment for testing purposes.